MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 Data API builder allows you to work with multiple data sources, each with its own configuration file.
 Every configuration file follows the same schema.
 Choose one configuration to be the top-level configuration file, which acts as the parent to the other configuration files.
 This file also manages the `runtime` settings for the engine while listing the other configurations in its `data-source-files` property.

-While only the `runtime` settings in the top-level file are obeyed, you can include `runtime` settings in any configuration file without causing any errors—this can be handy if you want to switch which file is the top-level configuration during development to test different scenarios.
-When you include `data-source-files` in other configuration files, the system will automatically include child and grandchild configuration files, which is helpful in complex setups.
+While only the `runtime` settings in the top-level file are obeyed, you can include `runtime` settings in any configuration file without causing any errors—this approach can be handy if you want to switch which file is the top-level configuration during development to test different scenarios.
+When you include `data-source-files` in other configuration files, the system automatically merges child and grandchild configuration files, which is helpful in complex setups.
 However, be cautious of circular references.

 ![Illustrating data-source-files setup](media/data-source-files.png)

-Remember, separating entities into different configuration files is not just about different data sources.
-If you have a lot of entities in a single data source, you can break them up into multiple configuration files for easier management.
+Remember, separating entities into different configuration files isn't just about different data sources.
+If you have numerous entities in a single data source, you can break them up into multiple configuration files for easier management.
 Just keep in mind that entities in separate files can't have relationships, as relationships can't cross file boundaries.
 This caveat is only relevant in GraphQL scenarios.

 #### Format